-- ACTIVATE: this byte is RFU. - CONTACTLESS STATE CHANGED: this byte is RFU.
+- ACTIVATE: this byte is RFU.

+- CONTACTLESS STATE CHANGED: this byte is RFU.

+- COMMAND CONTAINER: this byte is RFU.

+- ENCAPSULATED SESSION CONTROL:

+- '00' = end encapsulated command session;

+- '01' to 'FF' = RFU.

 The terminal shall respond to reserved values with the result "Command type not understood".